If you have a reading difficulty, disability or health condition

 You can take the theory test in British Sign Language (BSL) if you’re deaf or have a hearing impairment.

-You can take an interpreter with you if you don’t use BSL.
+You can have a BSL interpreter with you during the test.
 Contact DVSA to arrange this.
 You won’t be charged an extra fee.

 Other disabilities or health conditions